lukepuplett/notes/rust/notes_the_rust_programming_language_2021.md

 }
 ```

-## Chapter 11: Writing Automated Tests.
-Using the `cargo test` command, Rust looks for functions with the attribute `#[test]` and compiles a binary test runner.
+## Chapter 11 - Writing Automated Tests

+- Using the `cargo test` command, Rust looks for functions with the attribute `#[test]` and compiles a binary test runner.

 - Whenever we make a new library in cargo, it adds a new test module and new test function for us.
 E.g., `cargo new adder --lib` command.